rafaelrcamargo/quix/README.md

 </a>

-As we know, this CLI is under development, so we have implemented a few commands to help you get started.
-The following are the available commands:
+> **Note**: This CLI is a work in progress, and only a few commands are currently available.

+The following commands are available:

 ## ⛓️ Link

 > Links the project to the current workspace.

-This command will synchronize the local project with the remote VTEX account you are logged in. _(At the moment, the login and use commands are not implemented, use the [VTEX IO CLI](toolbelt) instead.)_
+This command will synchronize the local project with the remote VTEX account you are logged in. _(At the moment, the `login` and `use` commands are not implemented, use the [VTEX IO CLI](toolbelt) instead.)_

 ### Usage